-The capital management objectives are to: continue to support Macquarie's credit rating;
+The capital management objectives are to:

-- ensure sufficient capital resources to support Macquarie's business and operational requirements; - maintain sufficient capital to exceed externally imposed capital requirements; and - safeguard Macquarie's ability to continue as a going concern.
+- continue to support Macquarie's credit rating; - ensure sufficient capital resources to support Macquarie's business and operational requirements; - maintain sufficient capital to exceed externally imposed capital requirements; and - safeguard Macquarie's ability to continue as a going concern.

-Macquarie has developed an economic capital model that is used to quantify the MGL Group's aggregate level of risk.
-The economic capital framework compliments the management of specific risk types such as equity, credit, market and operational risk by providing an aggregate view of the risk profile of the MGL Group.
+Macquarie has developed an economic capital model that is used to quantify MGL's aggregate level of risk.
+The economic capital framework compliments the management of specific risk types such as equity, credit, market and operational risk by providing an aggregate view of the risk profile of MGL.